open-cluster-management-io/enhancements/enhancements/sig-policy/89-operator-policy-kind/README.md

 2. It should be possible to limit updates to operators on clusters, so they do not upgrade beyond a known good version defined in the policy.
-3. The policy managing the operator should clearly report back the status of the installation, including the operator pod's health, with clear violation messages if something is not right.
+3. The policy managing the operator should clearly report back the status of the installation, including the health of any of the operator installation's pods, the health of the CSV, and the health of the CatalogSource, with clear violation messages if any of these are not healthy.
 4. What happens when the policy is deleted should be configurable: the operator might be deleted, or the operator and its CRDs might be deleted, or nothing might be deleted.
+By default, only the Subscription and CSVs will be deleted (matching the suggestion from OLM).

 ### Non-Goals